best-practice-and-impact/databaker_usage/example_uses/example_1/README.md

-# `example_2`
+# `example_1`

-An example pipeline/package that uses the databaker package
+An example pipeline/package that uses the databaker package.
+This example looks at how internet users in different age groups change between 2013 to 2020.

 ```{warning}
 Where this documentation refers to the root folder we mean where this README.md is